 Evaluations that tell you whether free resources on the internet are based on scientific research

 - Website: Johns Hopkins Arthritis Center

 Summary - The message of this resource is:

-Patients with chronic pain should be evaluated for underlying medical conditions, including anxiety and depression.
+Patients with chronic pain should have underlying medical conditions treated and be assessed for anxiety and distress.
 Antidepressants can be used to treat many chronic pain disorders.

 View This Article